Festivals, Prayers & Services

-In the 49th year, on the Day of the Atonements, when the trumpet blast is sounded throughout the land, a year of Jubilee is proclaimed.
-The 50th year following that is thereby consecrated.
+In the 49th year, on the Day of Expiations, when the trumpet blast is sounded throughout the land, a year of Jubilee is proclaimed.
+The year following that is thereby consecrated.

-We are told that the calculation of the Jubilee Year is from the entry of Israelites into the land (Lev 25:2).
-The questions arises, does this mean from the original entry in 1406 BCE (reckoning from the date of the Exodus given in 2Kgs), or from every time the Israelites re-enter the land after periods of exile?
+We are told that the calculation of the Jubilee Year is from the entry of Israelites into the Land (Lev 25:2).
+The question arises: does this mean from the original entry in 1406 BCE (reckoning from the date of the Exodus given in 2Kgs), or from each and every time the Israelites re-enter the land after periods of exile?
 Rabbis in Israel have made the decision that it is the latter.
-Therefore the next Jubilee Year will be in 2051.
+Therefore the next rabbinic Jubilee Year will be in 2051.

 The purpose of the Jubilee year